 Student Eligibility: 3.0 GPA, sincere interest in pursuing a career in business, plans to enroll in a four-year college or university in Texas.
 Standard SAISD Application with Essay #1 to HS Lead Counselor.

 Student Eligibility: graduating senior or alumnus from YWLA pursuing higher education; demonstrated leadership; and a desire to give back.
-SAWHOF Application submitted to the College Readiness Coordinator at YWLA.
+Please visit with one of the College Bound Advisors at YWLA for the application.

 This scholarship is given by the family of Louis S. Tamez, a native San Antonian and SAISD graduate.
 Lou was born to parents who were migrant farm workers and began working in the fields at age seven.
 His mother instilled in him the value of an education to escape the life of poverty and at the age of 17, he joined what was then the Army Air Corps.
 He was one of ten men selected to go to school at the U.S. Coast and Geodedic Survey (the precursor to the NOAA), where he learned cartography, topography and aerial photography.
 He eventually trained as a navigator and retired from the Air Force as a Captain.
 Lou passed on his work ethic as well as his mother’s belief in the power of a good education.
 He was a kind and generous person who delighted in helping people, so it is a fitting tribute to his legacy that he will continue to help others through this STEM Scholarship.

 Student eligibility: Minimum 3.0 GPA; pursuing a degree in a STEM (Science, Technology, Engineering, or Mathematics) field at a 4-year college/university, Preference will be given to but not restricted to first-generation college students.
 Preference will be given to but not restricted to female applicants.
 Submit Standard SAISD Application with Essay #1 to HS and High School Unofficial Transcript to Lead Counselor.